Existence of processes violating causal inequalities on time-delocalised subsystems: Introduction

 A particular model for the study of quantum causal relations is the \emph{process matrix framework}~\cite{oreshkov12}, where one considers multiple parties which perform operations that locally abide by the laws of quantum theory, but that are not embedded into any a priori causal order.
 As it turns out, this framework indeed allows for situations where the causal order between the parties is not well-defined (see e.g. Refs.~\cite{oreshkov12,araujo15,oreshkov16,branciard16,abbott16,wechs19}).
+Moreover, some of these processes, called \textit{noncausal}, can produce correlations that violate \textit{causal inequalities}~\cite{oreshkov12,oreshkov16,branciard16,abbott16,baumeler14a,baumeler16}, which witnesses the incompatibility with definite causal order in a device-independent manner, similarly to the way a violation of a Bell inequalities witnesses the incompatibility with local hidden variables~\cite{bell87}.
 A central question is which of these processes with indefinite causal order have a practical realisation, and in what physical situations they can occur.
 It has been speculated that indefinite causal order could arise in exotic physical regimes, such as at the interface of quantum theory and gravity~\cite{hardy05,oreshkov12,zych19}.
 However, there are also processes with indefinite causal order that have an interpretation in terms of standard quantum theoretical concepts.
 A paradigmatic example is the \emph{quantum switch}~\cite{chiribella13}, a process in which the order between two operations is controlled coherently by a two-dimensional quantum system.
-This control qubit may be prepared in a superposition state, which leads to a ``superposition of causal orders''.
+This control qubit may be prepared in a superposition state, which leads to a \emph{superposition of causal orders}.
+Although the quantum switch cannot violate causal inequalities~\cite{araujo15,oreshkov16,wechs18,purves21} (however, see recent results in the presence of additional causal assumptions~\cite{gogioso22,vanderlugt22}), it can be proven incompatible with a definite causal order in a device-dependent sense~\cite{araujo15,oreshkov16}.